philipp-baumann/simplerspec-pedometron-article/README.md

         established models.

 Simplerspec focuses on the key tasks and provides user-friendly modules in the form of a standardized function pipeline.
-This pipeline builds on functions that are pipeable with a first argument that requires a standardized spectral object.
 The spectral processing pipeline comprises basic steps that are often performed for spectral modeling and estimation, covering steps 2 to 5 of the above listed common spectroscopy components.
 Simplerspec uses prospectr for key steps and data.table for simple operations.
 The following scheme summarizes the spectral processing steps.

 ![](img/simplerspec-read-proc-tibble.png)<!-- -->